morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 ### Application, Deployment groups

-Create a CodeDeploy application: MyCodeDeploy
+**Create a CodeDeploy application**: MyCodeDeploy

-Inside MyCodeDeploy application create a deployment group: MyDevelopmentInstances
+Inside MyCodeDeploy application **create a deployment group**: MyDevelopmentInstances.
+Deployment group is to define where the application will be deployed, such as EC2 instance, ECS or Lambda.

 * Use tag to select instance/a group of instances
 * IAM role: CodeDeployRole

-Inside MyDevelopmentInstances deployment group create a Deployment.
+Inside MyDevelopmentInstances deployment group **create a Deployment**.
+Deployment will define the revision location,  actual application code stored in S3.

 #### Compute platform for CodeDeploy